 So it feels like there’s a sense of urgency, but also a sense of, I don’t want to use the word discovery, and it also isn’t necessarily about margins, but it feels like there’s a more inclusive project that you’re trying…

-Can you talk to how you understand cultural equity in relation to, say, a record label?
+Can you speak to how you understand cultural equity in relation to, say, a record label?
 In what ways do things become overshadowed or foregrounded by...

 Yeah, and how that relates to equity in all its forms.